star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Anna Mayo

-Mayo’s work both with teams in a behavioral lab and with health care, banking, and cross-sector teams has been published in leading management journals including Administrative Science Quarterly, Academy of Management Annals, Academy of Management Discoveries, and Organization Science, as well as medical journals including BMJ Leader.
+Mayo studies teams in both the lab and the field (from health care settings to sales and cross-sector teams), using a range of methods.
+Her work has been published in leading management journals including Administrative Science Quarterly, Academy of Management Annals, Academy of Management Discoveries, and Organization Science, as well as medical journals including the New England Journal of Medicine and BMJ Leader.

 Mayo received a Ph.D. and M.S. in Organizational Behavior & Theory from Carnegie Mellon’s Tepper School of Business, and a B.A. in Psychology from Denison University.
 Before joining Heinz College, she worked as a postdoctoral fellow and Assistant Professor at the Johns Hopkins Carey Business School.
 Prior to entering academia, Mayo worked in the nonprofit human services sector for the National Assembly Human Services.